jenna-jordan/git-novice-speedrun/episodes/8_pull-request.md

 :::::::::::::::::::::::::::::::::::::: questions

-- "What are pull requests for?"
+- What are pull requests for?
-- "How can I make a pull request?"
+- How can I make a pull request?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- "Define the terms fork, clone, origin, remote, upstream"
+- Define the terms fork, clone, origin, remote, upstream
-- "Understand how to make a pull request and what they are useful for"
+- Understand how to make a pull request and what they are useful for

 ::::::::::::::::::::::::::::::::::::::::::::::::